|

 Original Posting:

 In Part 1, I reviewed the basic principles regarding how muscles respond to resistance-training.
-In part 2, I will discuss more advanced principles, specifically, number of sets/exercise, number of reps/set, and a concept known as "periodization."
-Many body builders and personal trainers don't understand the difference between muscular strength and muscular endurance, and how resistance-training programs should be designed to reach to those 2 unique goals.
+Here in Part 2, I will discuss more advanced principles, specifically, number of sets/exercise, number of reps/set, and a concept known as "periodization."

 For serious athletes, Baechle and Groves (1999) recommend the following formulas:

-For Maximum Muscular Strength and Power:
+For Maximum Strength and Power |

 Regarding muscle size, keep in mind that age, genetics, and sex each help to determine how large your muscles get in response to resistance exercise.
 For example, women never get as large as men.
 And resistance-training in young adolescents does not seem to produce much increase in muscle size even though strength does improve.